What do Veterinary School Admissions Committees look for in an applicant?

 Although not required, many in the veterinary profession run their own practices.
 Business courses (3-6 credits) are strongly encouraged!

-The Pre-Health Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
+The Health Professions Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
 However other biology, chemistry and physics degree programs can easily be customized to meet these requirements.
 At Penn State Behrend, you will have a dedicated, personal Pre-Health Adviser who will guide you through the process!

 Please note, the student needs to check the specific requirements of the individual programs for which they are applying.